‘Burnout.’ We’ve all heard of it. But, what does it mean to be burned out? And why should you care?

 Each of us has a unique circadian rhythm that helps determine when we are most productive.
 This is called our chronotype.

 Scientists are still working to determine how many different chronotypes there are.
 But, at least three chronotypes are commonly accepted- the standard chronotype (which follows the cycle of the sun), the early-bird or “Lark” chronotype, and the night owl chronotype.

-Productivity guru Carson Tate has pinpointed 4 different productivity styles – the Planner, the Arranger, the Prioritizer and the Visualizer.
-Each of these has their own communication style, decision-making style, and thrives with their own unique set of tools.
+Productivity guru Carspm Tate jas pinpointed 4 different productivity styles – the Planner, the Arranger, the Prioritizer, and the Visualizer.
+Each of these has its own communication style, decision-making style, and thrives with its own unique set of tools.
 You can learn your productivity personality by taking her Productivity Assessment.

 As GI Joe used to tell us, “Knowing is half the battle.”
 Once you know your style you can implement your own set of productivity best practices.
 Combine your most productive habits with your most productive schedule and you’ll set yourself up for success; reducing stress and preventing burnout along the way.